CDCgov/NEDSS-Workflows/README.md

 ## Workflows
 There are 2 workflows currently provided.
 - Build-microservice-container.yaml - is intended to be triggered automatically whenever a specific tag is created.
 Results in a container being built and deployed to an AWS ECR.
-That container will be tagged identically with the tag created in the GitHub repository.
+That container will be tagged identically with the tag created in the GitHub repository.Sample git cli commands to create a tag where aaa12342 corresponds to the GitHub commit SHA:
+  - `git tag 0.0.2-SNAPSHOT.aaa12342 aaa12342`
+  - `git push --tags`
 - Build-microservice-container.yaml - is intended to be triggered manually.
 Can result in either:
   - An existing container image in AWS ECR will be tagged with a new specified tag.
   - OR a new image is created with the specified tag.